api3dao/oev-docs/docs/dapis/reference/chains/index.md

 ---
 title: Chains and Contracts
-sidebarHeader: dAPIs
-sidebarSubHeader: dAPIs
-pageHeader: Reference → dAPIs
+pageHeader: dAPIs → Reference
-path: /dapis/reference/chains/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Chains and Contracts

 dAPIs can be read on the following chains using
 [proxy contracts](/dapis/reference/understand/proxy-contracts.md) via the